LostBeard/Anaglyphohol/README.md

 Google image search in green magenta
 ![Screenshot Google Green Magenta](https://raw.githubusercontent.com/LostBeard/Anaglyphohol/main/Anaglyphohol/wwwroot/screenshots/GoogleGreenMagenta1.jpg)

+## Installing from Chrome Web Store

+Anaglyphohol can be installed form the Chrome Web Store: [Anaglyphohol](https://chromewebstore.google.com/detail/anaglyphohol/fjbffnhfchidmfcbecccnmdedjahankc)

 ## Installing in development mode (bypass Chrome Store)
-Anaglyphohol has been submitted to the Chrome but has not yet been approved.
-If you would like to install the extension now or simply want to run the latest version, you can install it in Chrome in development mode.
+If you want to install your own build of Anaglyphohol or simply want to run the latest version before it is available on the Chrome Web Store, you can install it using Chrome in development mode.

-### To load Anaglyphohol using Chrome development mode
+### Install steps
 - Unpack the Anaglyphohol [release](https://github.com/LostBeard/Anaglyphohol/releases) zip.
 - Navigate to "chrome://extensions" in your browser
 - Enable "Developer mode" at the top right
 - Click "Load unpacked" and select the folder where you unpacked Anaglyphohol.

 It is recommended that you pin the Anaglyphohol extension button to the Chrome toolbar.
 Anaglyphohol will create a transparent clickable icon at the top center of the webpage it loads on.
 Clicking this icon will toggle the UI which allows switching anaglyph modes, and toggling anaglyph mode on and off.

+## Building
+You can download Anaglyphohol, make changes, and build it yourself.
+The Blazor WebAssembly library [SpawnDev.BlazorJS.BrowserExtension](https://github.com/LostBeard/SpawnDev.BlazorJS.BrowserExtension) is used to interact with the extension APIs.
+If you have any questions or issues, don't hesitate to open an issue.

+### Manifest
+The extension `manifest.json` file is located in `Anaglyphohol\wwwroot` and is merged with `manifest.chrome.json` for the Chrome build and `manifest.firefox.json` for the Firefox build.
+This allows the use of common and browser dependent configurations.

+### Debug Build
+To create a `Debug` build of Anaglyphohol run `_buildDebug.bat` in the project folder.
+Builds for both Firefox and Chrome will be created in the `Anaglyphohol\bin\PublishDebug\` folder.
+The build can be loaded into Firefox and Chrome using development mode.

+### Release Build
+To create a `Release` build of Anaglyphohol run `_buildRelease.bat` in the project folder.
+Builds for both Firefox and Chrome will be created in the `Anaglyphohol\bin\PublishRelease\` folder.
+The build can be loaded into Firefox and Chrome using development mode.
+Zip files containing the extension will also be built for Firefox and Chrome.

 # Get Support
 Issues and feature requests can be submitted [here](https://github.com/LostBeard/Anaglyphohol/issues) on GitHub.
 We are always here to help.